0110.be logo

 This post documents how to implement a simple music quiz with the meta data provided by Spotify and a big red button.

 During my last birthday party, organized at Hackerspace Ghent ,there was an ongoing Spotify music quiz.
 The concept was rather simple: If music that was playing was created in the same year as I was born, the guests could press a big red button and win a price!
 If they guessed incorrectly, they were publicly shamed with a sad trombone.
-Only one guess for each
+Only one guess for each\ song was allowed.

 Below you can find a small videograph which shows the whole thing in action.
 The music quiz is simple: press the button if the song is created in 1984.
 In the video, at first a wrong answer is given, then a couple of invalid answers follow.
 Finally a good answer is given, the song “The Killing Moon by Echo & the Bunnymen” is from 1984!
 Woohoo!